Virtual assessment centres: what to expect and how to succeed

 - a presentation

-Thames Water’s graduate assessment centre, for example, includes a group activity based on a business scenario, a presentation that you prepare in advance and an interview.
+Thames Water’s graduate assessment centre, for example, has previously included a group activity based on a business scenario, a presentation that you prepare in advance and an interview.

-However, recruiters tell us that some employers are adapting their exercises depending on the platform they use – so, for example, not running a group exercise but including questions in their interviews that assess the skills that they would have gauged during a group exercise.
+However, recruiters tell us that some employers have adapted their exercises to suit the functionality of the platform they use – so, for example, some have chosen not to run a group exercise but instead have included questions in their interviews that assess the skills that they would have gauged during an in-person group exercise.

 How long does a virtual assessment centre last?